FAQ(s)

 The Family Educational Rights and Privacy Act (20 U.S.C. § 1232g; 34 CFR Part 99) is a federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education (US Department of Education, Family Policy Compliance Office).
 Student conduct records are considered educational records governed under FERPA.
 For information, visit the KU Registrar FERPA page.

-• What is the standard of evidence used in the student conduct process?
+• What is the standard of proof used in the student conduct process?

-• What types of policy violations does the KU student conduct process handle?
+• What types of policy violations does KU address?

-The university addresses cases involving violations of policy only.
+The university addresses cases involving violations of univeristy policy.
 The court system adjudicates cases involving violations of law.
 Depending on circumstances, students may have to go through one channel or the other, or in some cases, may be subject to both.
 Regardless, they are separate and distinct from one another.

-• Where can I find a listing of KU's conduct policies and procedures?
+• Where can I find a listing of KU's student conduct policies?

-The KU student handbook (Chapter 2), The Key, contains important documents outlining the university's behavioral expectations and student conduct process, including the Student Code of Conduct.
-The Student Conduct website also has a listing of policies and procedures that may be helpful.
+The Kutztown University student handbook, The Key, contains important documents outlining the university's behavioral expectations and student conduct process, including the Student Code of Conduct, Sexual Misconduct Policy, Hazing Policy, and the Good Samaritan Policy.
+The Student Conduct website also has a listing of policies and procedures that may be helpful reference.

 • Why aren't the terms "guilty" and "not guilty" used in the student conduct process?